Import work items from an Excel file

 - Go to Cost DB.

-- In the Internal Cost Database Stats section, select the actions icon (
+- In the Internal Cost Database Stats section, select the actions menu icon (

-) next to the Work Items. - Select Import From Excel.
+) in the Work Items row. - Select Import From Excel.

-- Select Choose File and find the file to be imported on your local drive.
+Select Choose File and find the file on your local drive.

 The data will be imported automatically.